G-type main-sequence star: Planets

-Besides the Sun and its planets, some of the nearest G-type stars known to have planets include 61 Virginis, HD 102365, HD 147513, 47 Ursae Majoris, Mu Arae, and Tau Ceti.
+Besides the Sun and its planets, some of the nearest G-type stars known to have planets include 61 Virginis, HD 102365, HD 147513, 47 Ursae Majoris (Chalawan), and Mu Arae (Cervantes).

+A famous example of a G-type star with a planetary system was Tau Ceti, which was once known to host eight planets.
+As of July 2025, all of these planets have been disconfirmed as a 2025 study using ESPRESSO data failed to unambiguously detect any planets.